jenkins-infra/repository-permissions-updater/README.md

 Changing the `paths` or modifying the `<artifactId>` in the plugin `pom.xml` is highly discouraged.
 Modifying the path will break any Maven dependencies from other plugins.
 Altering the `artifactId` means changing the identifier by which the Jenkins plugin manager differentiates one plugin from others, and will cause chaos for users who have already installed it under the old name.

+### Multiple plugins in single configuration file

+If multiple closely related plugins are located in the same GitHub repository, have the same maintainer and the same issue tracker, they can use a single configuration file.
+To define multiple plugins in a single file, please do the following:
+- Add an entry to `paths` that includes a `*` character, this path has to match the paths of all included plugins, but should not be too generic.
+- Add a new property `extraNames`, it should contain the list of names of all the plugins managed by this configuration file other than the main plugin defined by `name`.
+ All these names must start with the name of the main plugin, followed by `-`.

 Managing Continuous Delivery (JEP-229 CD)
 -----------------------------------------